Ladislaus the Posthumous: Inheritance and civil war

-The most powerful lords – including Ladislaus Garai, Đurađ Branković, Frederick II and Ulrich II of Celje – and most towns remained faithful to the child-king, but most noblemen preferred Vladislaus' rule in the hope that he would be able to lead the defence of the kingdom against the Ottomans.
-A civil war broke out between the partisans of the two kings which would last for years.
-The Diet declared Ladislaus' coronation invalid on 29 June 1440, stating that "the crowning of kings is always dependent on the will of the kingdom's inhabitants, in whose consent both the effectiveness and the force of the crown reside".
-On 17 July, Archbishop Dénes Szécsi crowned Vladislaus king with a crown taken from the tomb of King Saint Stephen, the first king of Hungary.
+The most powerful lords – including Ladislaus Garai, Đurađ Branković, Frederick II, Count of Celje and Ulrich II, Count of Celje – and most towns remained faithful to the child-king, but most noblemen preferred Władysław III's rule in the hope that he would be able to lead the defence of the kingdom against the Ottomans.
+A civil war broke out between the partisans of the two kings, which would last for years.
+The Diet declared Ladislaus's coronation invalid on 29 June 1440, stating that "the crowning of kings is always dependent on the will of the kingdom's inhabitants, in whose consent both the effectiveness and the force of the crown reside".
+On 17 July, Archbishop Dénes Szécsi crowned Władysław III king with a crown taken from the tomb of King Saint Stephen, the first king of Hungary.

-In need of financial resources to continue the war against Vladislaus, Queen Elizabeth signed a treaty with Frederick III, King of the Romans, in Wiener Neustadt on 22 November.
+In need of financial resources to continue the war against Władysław III, Queen Elizabeth signed a treaty with Frederick III, King of the Romans, in Wiener Neustadt on 22 November.
 She not only mortgaged Sopron to Frederick III, but also appointed him as her son's guardian and gave the Holy Crown of Hungary to him.
-Thereafter Ladislaus lived in Frederick III's court, mainly in Wiener Neustatdt.
+Thereafter, Ladislaus lived in Frederick III's court, mainly in Wiener Neustadt.

 Queen Elizabeth hired a Czech condottiere, John Jiskra of Brandýs, who took control of Kassa (now Košice in Slovakia) and a dozen other towns in Upper Hungary during the next months.
-However, Vladislaus' two military commanders, Nicholas Újlaki and John Hunyadi, defeated the united army of the child Ladislaus's supporters from the central and southern parts of Hungary in the Battle of Bátaszék in early 1441.
-During the next months, Vladislaus and his commanders took control of the western and eastern territories of Hungary, but Jiskra and Queen Elizabeth's other supporters continued to control Upper Hungary, along with Esztergom, Győr, Pressburg (now Bratislava in Slovakia) and other important towns.
-Negotiations began and Queen Elizabeth and Vladislaus signed a peace treaty in Győr on 13 December 1442.
-The queen recognized Vladislaus as king, but preserved her son's claim to the throne.
+However, Władysław III's two military commanders, Nicholas of Ilok and John Hunyadi, defeated the united army of the child Ladislaus's supporters from the central and southern parts of Hungary in the Battle of Bátaszék in early 1441.
+During the next months, Władysław III and his commanders took control of the western and eastern territories of Hungary, but John Jiskra of Brandýs and Queen Elizabeth's other supporters continued to control Upper Hungary, along with Esztergom, Győr, Pressburg (now Bratislava in Slovakia) and other important towns.
+Negotiations began and Queen Elizabeth and Władysław III signed a peace treaty in Győr on 13 December 1442.
+The queen recognised Władysław III as king, but preserved her son's claim to the throne.
 Three or four days later the queen suddenly died and Ladislaus became an orphan before his third birthday.